-From our sponsor: Sign up for Mailchimp today.
+From our sponsor: Get personalized content recommendations to make your emails more engaging.
+Sign up for Mailchimp today.

 Today we’d like to share a little 3D experiment with you.
 The idea is to show a mall map with all its floors in perspective.
 Additionally, we have a search in a sidebar that allows to filter mall spaces.
 Once a floor is selected, we show some pins as indicators for the different stores/spaces.
 When clicking on a pin, we show some more details of that space.
 We’ve mostly used CSS trickery for this, applying transitions that will rotate and move the levels by adding or removing classes.
 The levels are represented by inline SVGs.